qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Docker
 ******

-To start using clowder using docker you can use the `docker compose file <https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/clowder/browse/docker-compose.yml>`_.
+To start using Clowder using docker you can use the `docker compose file <https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/clowder/browse/docker-compose.yml>`_.
 This will start docker

 .. _requirements: